 The negative experiences of childhood are commonplace.
 For example, 28% of study participants reported physical abuse and 21% reported sexual abuse.
 Many also said lived to have a divorce or separation of their parents, or have a parent with mental health problems or addictions.

-Negative experiences in childhood have a close relationship with many health problems.
+Negative experiences in childhood have a close relationship with many mental health problems.
 After following the participants over time, the researchers found that a person's cumulative ACE score exhibited a strong and progressive relationship with many health, social and behavioural problems throughout life, including related to the use of substances.

 About two-thirds of people reported at least one traumatic experience in childhood; 87% of those reporting CEA reported having at least one other CEA.
 The number of ACEs is strongly associated with risk behaviours for adult health such as smoking, alcohol and drug abuse, promiscuity and severe obesity, and correlated with health problems. such as depression, heart disease, cancer, chronic lung diseases and shortened life span.
 Compared to an ACE score of zero, having four traumatic experiences in childhood increases the risk of alcohol use disorders by seven times (700%), doubles the risk of having cancer and quadruples the risk of emphysema; an ACE score greater than six is associated with a 30-fold increase (3000%) in the number of suicide attempts.The results of the study, while referring to a specific population in the United States, could reasonably be expected to reflect similar trends in other parts of the world, according to the World Health Organization.
 The study was originally published in the American Journal of Preventive Medicine.